-Fee waivers are fairly straightforward: if you meet certain criteria, the bank won’t charge maintenance fees.
+Qualify for a fee waiver so that the fees don’t apply.
+Fee waivers are fairly straightforward: If you meet certain criteria, the bank won’t charge a monthly service fee.
 Common criteria that allow you to dodge fees include:

 - Keeping your account balance above a certain level ($1,000, for example)